deepmodeling/deepks-kit/examples/water_cluster/README.md

 The energy model generated in this step is also a ready-to-use DeePHF model, saved at `iter.init/01.train/model.pth`.
 If self-consistency is not needed, the rest iteration steps can be ignored.
 We do not use forces as labels when training the energy model in this example.

 The parameters of the init SCF calculation is specified under the `init_scf` key.
-The same set of parameters is also accepted as a standalone file by the `deepqc scf` command when running SCF calculations directly.
+The same set of parameters is also accepted as a standalone file by the `deepks scf` command when running SCF calculations directly.
 We use cc-pVDZ as the calculation basis.
 The required fields to be dumped are `dm_eig` for descriptors and `l_e_delta` for reference correction energies as labels.
 In addition, we also include `e_tot` for total energy, `conv` for a record of convergence.
 ```yaml
 dump_fields: [dm_eig, l_e_delta, conv, e_tot]
 ```
 Additional parameters for molecule and SCF calculation can also be provided to `mol_args` and `scf_args` keys, and will be directly passed to corresponding interfaces in PySCF.

 The parameters of the init training is specified under the `init_train` key.
-Similarly, the parameters can also be passed to `deepqc train` command as a standalone file.
+Similarly, the parameters can also be passed to `deepks train` command as a standalone file.
 In `model_args`, we set the construction of the neural network model with three hidden layers and 100 neurons per layer, using GELU activation function and skip connections.
 We also scale the output correction energies by a factor of 100 so that it is of order one and easier to learn.
 In `preprocess_args`, the descriptors are set to be preprocessed to have zero mean on the training set.
 A prefitted ridge regression with penalty strength 10 is also added to the model to speed up training.
 We set in `data_args` the batch size to be 16 and in `train_args` the total number of training epochs to be 50000.
 The learning rate starts at 3e-4 and decays by a factor of 0.96 for every 500 steps.

 ## Iterative learning (DeePKS model)